leonstel/leonstel.github.io/blogs/gmap5.md

     mapLoaded: boolean;         // Indicates if the map has been loaded
     mapInit: boolean;           // Indicates if the map has been initialized
     realTimeLocation: Location; // Gets update every time then the simulated real time position loops
-    professorX: ProfX;          // The professor X mutant contain a radius as well
+    professorX: ProfX;          // The professor X mutant contains a radius as well
     apiMutants: any;            // The mocked api response object
     discovered: string[];       // An array of mutants that are discovered
     recruited: string[];        // An array of mutants that are recruited (the X Men team)